What to Do When He Leaves Unexpectedly?

 So the first thing I want to say is I get you.

 I get it.
 I've been there.
-Right where you are, in that moment of complete devastation with no idea how to move forward or if you even can move forward, wondering what the heck just happened.
-In that moment of shock where nothing makes sense, replaying it all in your head, trying to figure out where you went wrong and what you could have done differently, and I just want you to know that someday, in hindsight, this is all going to make sense.
+Right where you are, in that moment of complete devastation with no idea how to move forward or if you even can move forward, wondering what just happened.
+In that moment of shock where nothing makes sense, replaying it all in your head, trying to figure out where you went wrong and what you could have been done differently, and I just want you to know that someday, in hindsight, this is all going to make sense.
 Someone choosing to leave your life happens for you, not to you.
 Space has been created for something new to take his place, maybe a new and improved relationship with a more mature you and him, maybe something else entirely, but I know how much it hurts, especially where you're expected to get up every day and be of service to others, and so I know it's not easy to see opportunity where you feel despair.

 So just trust something will come from this and that that something will be so great that you'll be thankful to this experience for breaking you, to him for creating space for you, and to you for having the courage to create something beautiful from it.

 The person who broke my heart is one of my favourite people in this entire world because he cracked me open.
-He walked away (suddenly and unexpected) and gave me space to grow into who I am.
+He walked away (suddenly and unexpectedly) and gave me space to grow into who I am.
 If he hadn't, I wouldn't be here writing this answer for you.

 That said, I know how much it hurts.